DON’T SAY these 10 WRONG LITERAL Translations in SPANISH

 (What did you think of it?)

 Such a beautiful chunk of Spanish to ask someone for their opinion.
 When learning with chunks, bad translations can’t happen because the chunk is always correct.
-Download a copy of the most common Spanish chunks right there in the description of this video.
+Download a copy of the most common Spanish chunks right there in the description of this blog post.

 3. Realizar o Darse Cuenta